mulesoft/pdk-custom-policy-examples/data-caching/README.md

 This example demonstrates how to use caching in your custom policy.

-To learn more about the PDK JWT library, see [Sharing Data Between Workers and Caching](https://docs.mulesoft.com/pdk/latest/policies-pdk-configure-features-caching).
+To learn more about caching, see [Sharing Data Between Workers and Caching](https://docs.mulesoft.com/pdk/latest/policies-pdk-configure-features-caching).

 ## Policy use case